nalyvaykod/cicd-pipelines-task/README.md

 # Nalyvaiko Dmytro Homework Reports Repository

-Here is a video-report about work with Terraform: https://youtu.be/x6hd5IAFSQw

-Thanks for your attention!
+Here is a video-report about work with CI/CD pipelines: https://youtu.be/9s6FuVg1UIY Thanks for your attention!